dokaattila/ndb/README.md

 # Name Day Finder
-A tool to give back name days written in java
+Backend written in java with Spring to give back name days.